Crypt-iQ/crypt-iq.github.io/coinscope-post.md

 ![alt text](total_wins_hist_unsuccessful_clean.png "Title")

-The majority of these peers, however, did not complete the version-verack handshake.
-Filtering these out gives the following kind-of exponential distribution:
+The majority of these peers, however, did not complete the version-verack handshake and therefore we did not send the transaction to them.
+Filtering these out gives the following kind-of exponential
+distribution:

 ![alt text](total_wins_hist_cleaned.png "Title")